ericjenn/working-groups/safety-related-profile/documents/sow.md

 -   D3.b: ONNX Safety-related profile - graph
 -   D3.c: ONNX Safety-related profile - operators
 -   D3.d: ONNX Safety-related profile - format
--   D3.e: ONNX Safety-related profile reference implementation
+-   D3.e: ONNX Safety-related profile - reference implementation
+-   D3.f: ONNX Safety-related profile - rules

 #### Detailed activities

 ##### POC: Proof of concept

 -   PROAct1: Elaborate a first set of (informal + formal) specification guidelines and apply them on a few operators (e.g., conv) and constructs in order to discussed and reviewed by the workgroup.
-Will serve as a baseline for other operators
+They will serve as a baseline for other operators

 ##### GR: Graph execution semantics